Charles Dibdin: Allusions in music and literature

 I fear she has nine lives.

+Family

+Dibdin had married early in life, but deserted his first wife and left her destitute.
+He then formed an illicit connection with Harriett Pitt (stage name Mrs. Davenet), a chorus-singer at Covent Garden Theatre, and had some children by her.
+In time he deserted Harriet in favour of Ann Wyld, with whom he remained and had several further children during his wife's lifetime, and finally married Wyld in 1798 after his first wife died.
+She and only one daughter of that union survived him.

+Dibdin's two sons with Harriet − Charles and Thomas John Dibdin, whose works are often confused with those of their father − were also popular dramatists in their day.
+Through his son Thomas, Dibdin was an ancestor of the British politician Michael Heseltine.

+He was also the uncle of the bibliographer Thomas Frognall Dibdin.

 Public memorials

 Seven years after his death a subscription to raise a monument to Dibdin was set in train under the patronage of the Duke of Clarence and Admiral Sir George York.
 At a public dinner and concert a large sum was raised, but insufficient to complete the project.
 A second grand musical entertainment, The Feast of Neptune, raised a further £400 and the monument was eventually raised in the Veterans' Library at the Royal Hospital, Greenwich, which is now the Peacock Room, part of the Trinity Laban Conservatoire of Music and Dance.

 British politician Michael Heseltine is a distant descendant of Dibdin, having 'Dibdin' as one of his middle names.
 He is a fan of Dibdin's works, and was responsible for the government's erection of a statue of Dibdin in Greenwich.

 On the west face of the tower of Holyrood Church in Southampton is a memorial plaque to Dibdin, where he is described as a "native of Southampton, poet, dramatist and composer, author of Tom Bowling, Poor Jack and other sea songs".

 In 1889 a Celtic cross memorial was erected, by public subscription, in St Martin's Gardens, Camden Town, after his original tomb collapsed.
 A verse from "Tom Bowling" is inscribed upon it: